aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 <details>
 <summary><strong>Console step-by-step instructions (expand for details)</strong></summary>

+The following objects will be used as you create the resources in the console for this module:
+* `Wild_Rydes_DynamoDB_Get.json` - This is the policy needed in order to read from DynamoDB using our the `tickets-get.js` Lambda functions
+* `Wild_Rydes_DynamoDB_Put.json` - This is the policy needed in order to write to DynamoDB using our the `tickets-post.js` Lambda function
+* `Wild_Rydes_DynamoDB_Replication.json` - This is the policy needed in order to use DynambDB Streams to replicate to a second region using the `replicate.js` Lambda function

 1. In the AWS Console choose **Services** then select **S3** under Storage.
 2. Choose **+ Create Bucket**